How do you calculate margin vs. markup — and what’s the difference between the two?

 It starts with figuring out your product’s cost.
 From there, you can decide how to price it.
 Figuring out your product’s cost will depend on several factors, for example, whether or not you buy in bulk, whether you source your products from different vendors for different prices, and so on.
 Once you have a system to calculate your cost of goods sold (COGS), you can use your cost to calculate your price.

 This is where the concept of markup comes in.
-Depending on where you search, you can get differing answers for what markup is, and what it has to do with something called margin (or gross profit margin).
+Depending on where you search, you can get different answers for what markup is and what it has to do with something called margin (or gross profit margin).

-If you’re wondering how to untangle that web of M-words and learn what the difference is between margin vs markup, you’ve come to the right place.
+If you’re wondering how to untangle that web of M-words, you’ve come to the right place.

 What is the markup formula?

-You can think of markup like this: the extra percentage on top of your cost that you end up charging your customers.
+You can think of markup as the extra percentage you charge your customers (on top of your cost).

 The markup formula looks like this: